woertsposzibllen4me/nvim-config3.0/lua/config/README.md

 "config" is for general settings/configuration.
+Usually not plugin related.